 The SAT has undergone its biggest change in 30 years.
 The New SAT made its debut in March 2016 and impacts students in the class of 2017 or younger.
 Our awesome research team has been closely monitoring the changes to make sure counselors, parents, and students get the inside scoop.
 And we have specific tips for the class of 2017.
 For a FREE consultation on your scores, click here.

-The content on the Redesigned SAT will be very similar to that which is on the ACT.
+The content on the New SAT is very similar to that which is on the ACT.
 The major difference is in how the concepts are tested and the steps students will have to take to solve problems correctly.
-Students will have to reason their way through this exam by tackling problems in a linear and sequential fashion; a student’s ability to process information quickly will be key.
+Students have to reason their way through this exam by tackling problems in a linear and sequential fashion; a student’s ability to process information quickly is key.

 3 hours, 50 minutes (with essay)

 |INCORRECT ANSWER PENALTY||No penalty for incorrect answers|

 |FORMAT OF TEST||Paper and pencil (The College Board has announced a computer-based option is forthcoming.)|